uchicagotechteam/TechTeam-Chicago-Project/README.md

 `$ ionic cordova build ios`

-Now you can test the app in an iOS simulator or testing it as a native app on XCode.
+Now you can test the app in an iOS simulator or as a native app on XCode.